placeTW/discord-bot/README.md

 - [Python](https://www.python.org/)
 - A code editor

-Start by cloning this project on your computer
+Start by cloning this project on your computer.

 ## Setting up a virtual environment